HappyFrowl/documentation/SystemAdministration.md

 ## Job Scheduling

-### At
+* `at`
   - Execute commands at a specified time by reading them from `STDIN` or a file.
   - All jobs scheduled to run at the same time are executed simultaneously.
   - `echo "command" | at 1000`: Schedule a command to execute at 10 AM.
     - The result will be mailed to the user.
 If no mail server is available, check logs in `/var/log/syslog`.
   - `atq`: Check the list of scheduled jobs.
   - `atrm <job_id>`: Remove a scheduled job.
   - **Access Control**:
     - `/etc/at.deny`: Users listed here cannot use `at`.
     - `/etc/at.allow`: Users listed here can use `at`.
 Overrides `at.deny` if present.

-### Batch
+* `batch`
   - Similar to `at`, but jobs are executed only if the system load drops below 1.5 or a specified threshold set in `atd`.
   - Jobs are executed sequentially, not simultaneously.

-### Cron
+* `cron`
   - Schedules recurring jobs at specified times and intervals.
   - `crontab -e`: Edit or create scheduled jobs.
   - `crontab -l`: List current cron jobs.
   - **Access Control**:
     - `/etc/cron.allow`: List of users who can use cron.
 Overrides `/etc/cron.deny`.
     - `/etc/cron.deny`: List of users who cannot use cron.
   - **Configuration**:
     - Similar access rules as `at`.